 What is high blood pressure?

-High blood pressure, or hypertension, is common in the United States because of our high cholesterol diets, sedentary lifestyles, and high stress levels.
-The higher the blood pressure, the greater your risk for health problems, like heart disease, heart attack, and stroke.
-It also increases your risk for cognitive problems later in life.
+The higher your blood pressure, the greater your risk for health problems like heart disease, heart attack, and stroke.
+It also increases your risk of cognitive problems later in life.

 What’s an acceptable blood pressure?